Approximations of π

 Approximations for the mathematical constant pi (π) in the history of mathematics reached an accuracy within 0.04% of the true value before the beginning of the Common Era.
 In Chinese mathematics, this was improved to approximations correct to what corresponds to about seven decimal digits by the 5th century.

-Further progress was not made until the 15th century (through the efforts of Jamshīd al-Kāshī).
-Early modern mathematicians reached an accuracy of 35 digits by the beginning of the 17th century (Ludolph van Ceulen), and 126 digits by the 19th century (Jurij Vega), surpassing the accuracy required for any conceivable application outside of pure mathematics.
+Further progress was not made until the 14th century, when Madhava of Sangamagrama developed approximations correct to eleven and then thirteen digits.
+Jamshīd al-Kāshī achieved sixteen digits next.
+Early modern mathematicians reached an accuracy of 35 digits by the beginning of the 17th century (Ludolph van Ceulen), and 126 digits by the 19th century (Jurij Vega).